-(303) 546-3517 / jvalania@naropa.edu
+(303) 245-4843 /SSilvas@naropa.edu

-Programs promoting the awareness of and prevention of Gender Discrimination Sexual Misconduct, and Relationship Violence
+Programs Promoting the Awareness of and Prevention of Gender Discrimination Sexual Misconduct, and Relationship Violence

 Resident Assistant Programming: Student staff members are responsible for programming to specific educational needs of Naropa University students.
 One area they address in their programming is health and wellness, to include sexual assault prevention and risk reduction activities.
 Residence Life student staff will produce at least one community-wide event specifically addressing these issues each semester, in consultation with subject matter experts.